 Do they provide therapy at work?
 Are they similar to a physiotherapist?
 How can they help someone with a disability?

 How do occupational therapists help people with disabilities?

-And it makes sense, Occupational Therapy is not only a broad title, it’s an extremely broad profession and can be used across countless areas in a person’s life, making it difficult to pinpoint exactly what they do and how they can help.
+Occupational therapy is not only a broad title, it’s an extremely broad profession and can be used across countless areas in a person’s life.
+This makes it difficult to pinpoint exactly what they do and how they can help.

 About Occupational Therapy.
 (2020).
 Retrieved from http://aboutoccupationaltherapy.com.au